Rees Howells Intercessor

 On 24 March 1950, Samuel said, “It seems that the Holy Ghost has been speaking to one all day long and one has felt within oneself the travail of the Holy Ghost for a lost world.
 These meetings are to be a cry to God.
 Is it right that these millions should be lost?
 There is a world to reach and it is only to be reached through prevailing prayer.
 We are coming tonight to meet God and to cry to Him to fulfil the task.
 Millions of souls tonight are unsaved and it is only through human channels He can reach them.
 We are praying these prayers because they are wholly and entirely for the Kingdom.”

 Between 1950 and 2004, Samuel Howells was led into a deep and costly path of intercession.
-He led the College to pray through and intercede for many crises.
+He led the College to pray through and intercede in many crises.
 There were many great prayer battles and their intercessions changed world events.

 Samuel Rees Howells: A Life of Intercession

 Samuel Howells learnt the principles of intercession from his father, Rees Howells and he continued in many intercessory battles over the next six decades.
-The battles over the decades included: concerns for the future of Israel, for gospel liberty in many nations and for the preservation for world peace.
+The battles over the decades included: concerns for the future of Israel, for gospel liberty in many nations and for the preservation of world peace.
 These include:

 - Korean War